DuyguA/DuyguA.github.io/_posts/2017-12-10-german-two-level-morphology.md

 walked ↔ walk<+V><Past>                      gegangen<+ADJ><Pos>
 ```

-Computationally, 2-level morphology processing consists of language specific components, the lexicon and the context rules and finite state transducers.
+Computationally, 2-level morphology processing consists of language specific components, the lexicon, the context rules and finite state transducers.
 Environment of the rules are also specified as a string of two-level correspondences e.g.  `i/y <=> __ e/0 + /0 i`.
 Rules constrain lexical/surface correspondences and the environment in which correspondence is allowed, prohibited or required.
 Several lexicons, usually by grammatical category and regularity/irregularity makes up the dictionary component.
 FST provides processing rules in parallel, as well as offering memory and time efficient solutions.
 Before German, let’s see his morphologically not-so-interesting cousin English, also comes from West-Germanic family.
 English morphology is quite minimalistic, here are the inflectional suffixes:

 | Grammatical Class |Suffix                                                                    |